kubosho/demo/packages/send_beacon/README.md

 * Node.js
 * Python 3

+### Server launch

 Run it in the root directory of the `send_beacon` package:

 ```
 python -m http.server 9000
 node ./src/origin/launch_server.mjs
 ```

+The demo page can be viewed by accessing `http://localhost:9000/` in browser.

 ## Compatibility table